Unfortunately TEFL is not just about teaching English, the issue of Discipline also arises and needs to be covered and dealt with effectively.

 - Overplan.
 Make sure you have more than enough material for your lesson and everything is planned.
 Having to stop a lesson while you think of what to do next invites disruption and talking amongst students.

 - Be Understandable when Giving Instructions.
 Make sure your instructions are clear, simple and to the point.
 A lot of classroom problems arise when students don’t understand what they are supposed to be doing.
-See the main article,
+See the link below for the main article.

 - Move Them on Day 1.
 If you do this then you can break up disruptive pairs later in term.
-See the main article,
+See the link below for the main article.

 - Everything Off.
 To keep distractions to a minimum, have the students clear their desks while you’re explaining or covering a topic.
-See the main article,
+See the link below for the main article.